Singing in Schools: A Teacher's GuideStudents and teacher working on singing in schools in a school setting

 Primary schools using singing to promote child development

-Hub diagram showing daily singing at center with six benefit categories radiating outward
+Hub diagram showing daily singing at centre with six benefit categories radiating outward

 Hub-and-spoke diagram: Benefits of Daily Singing in Primary Schools